GhostridercoinOrg/ghostridercoin/README.md

 # GhostRider Coin (GRR)

-DEV Release: v2.0 - THIS IS NOT A MAINNET RELEASE
+Release: v2.0 - THIS IS A MAINNET RELEASE

 ## Reintroducing Smartnodes